Best way to send money internationally: a guide to international wire transfers

 In this article

-• If you send wire transfers through your bank, expect to pay transaction fees and foreign exchange rates.
+If you send wire transfers through your bank, expect to encounter transaction fees, high foreign exchange markups, and longer processing times – common drawbacks of traditional international payment methods.

-This article explains how international wire transfers work and assesses the pros and cons of wiring money.
-It'll then look at some SWIFT transfer alternatives that may be more efficient and cost-effective for international businesses.
+This article explains how international wire transfers work, outlines their pros and cons, and explores alternative options, such as SWIFT transfers, that may offer faster and more cost-effective solutions for international businesses.

 What is an international wire transfer?